MotoMatt5040/GhostBackup/README.md

 The backups are located in your Ubisoft savegame directory (by default `C:/Program Files (x86)/Ubisoft/Ubisoft Game Launcher/savegames/<Uplay user ID>`) and up to five backups are kept allowing you to restore a previous game state if, for example, you have created a backup while downed and the game has declared you dead prematurely.

-The GRW savefiles are in folder `3559` and this script creates up to five backups.
-In other words, after five backups you should have the following directory structure in your savegame folder:
+The GRW savefiles are in folder `3559` by default and this script creates as many backups as you specify.
+In other words, after reaching your backup limit you should have the following directory structure in your savegame folder:

 ```
 C: